felixv99/weatherapp/README.md

 ## Installation

-Use "npm install" to install node_modules, and run both frontend and backend on separate instances with "npm start"
+Use "npm install" to install node_modules, and run both frontend and backend on separate instances with "npm start" In order to be able to run the application properly, mongodb connection string and OpenWeatherMap API key is needed.

+### *Cities data to mongodb*
+The combination of cities and countries data can be done from ./weatherapp-backend/tools/citycountrytool.js or just by using the cities.json file from the same folder

+Easiest way to upload  json data to mongodb is trough [MongoDB Command Line Database Tools](https://www.mongodb.com/try/download/database-tools) with mongoimport